fac21/resources/directory/README.md

 # RESOURCES

-✨ Because Sharing is Caring ✨
+This is intended as a quick reference and showcase of the links shared across the communities during FAC21 cohort. ✨ Because Sharing is Caring ✨

 ---